JWalkerMailly/Gmod-NVGBase/README.md

 	InterlaceColor    = Color(255, 255, 255, 255),

 	-- Material to apply to every entity that passes the filter function.
-	MaterialOverride  = nil, -- Should be a string path, not a Material Filter = function(ent)
+	MaterialOverride  = nil, -- Should be a string path or nil, not a Material.
+	Filter = function(ent)

 		-- This will be ran for every entity.
 Return true to override entity's material. return;
 	end,

 	-- Goggle sounds table.
+Each sound can be set to nil.
 	Sounds = {
 		Loop      = nil, -- Plays continuously, must be a looping sound.
 		ToggleOn  = nil, -- Played once when toggling on.